Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 \subsubsection{From small obstruction to near-global parameter consistency}

-The Poincar\'e inequality states that small variation energy forces $w$ to be close to a constant parameter field, provided $\lambda_2(G)$ is not too small.
-To translate this into alignment consequences, we assume slight regularity of the loss with respect to parameters.
+The Poincar\'e inequality states that small variation energy forces $w$ to be close to a constant parameter field, provided $\lambda_2(G)$ is bounded away from zero.
+To translate this into alignment consequences we assume mild regularity of the loss with respect to parameters.